Welcome! If you’ve just arrived, this is the second part of a series in which we examine London Underground by the pint, and part 1 is here.

 The average cheapest pint price on the Jubilee line is £4.06.
 I’m sorry to attack the Jubilee line by declaring it the “worst” like this, but as we’ll see, you have to walk a long way to all the pubs on it, and you end up going to the Three Wishes near Stanmore twice.

-The absolute cheapest pint is a £1.99 bud light in the second JJ Moon’s, but if you discount wetherpoons again you need to go to the Gregorian in Bermondsey, for a £3.30 pint of Volden.
+The absolute cheapest pint is a £1.99 bud light in the second JJ Moon’s, but if you discount Wetherpoons again you need to go to the Gregorian in Bermondsey, for a £3.30 pint of Volden.
 The most expensive cheapest pint is £5.10, for a Guinness at the Duke of York near St John’s Wood.

 Five tube stations are named after pubs or inns.
 They are, Elephant & Castle, and Angel – both of those do have non-historic pubs of the same name on approximately the correct site; Manor House, where the pub has disappeared altogether and the closest pub is called The Finsbury; The Royal Oak, where the pub in question changed its name to the Railway Inn, so that the pub was named after the tube and vice versa.
-It’s now changed its name again, and is called the Porchester.
+It’s since changed its name again, and is now called the Porchester.

 I have read contradictory reports on whether Maida Vale was really named after the Hero of Maida Pub.
 Like the Angel and the Elephant & Castle, the modern-day Hero of Maida pub is not the historic one.
 The Hero of Maida – and Maida Vale, but perhaps by second degree – refer to the battle of Maida in Italy.